View on GitHub

 Components

-DatAasee uses a three-tier architecture with these separately containered components:
+DatAasee uses a three-tier architecture with these separately containered components and orchestrated by Compose:

 Function Abstraction Tier Product